 And Latin America’s history is dense, to say the least.
 We’ve been exploring Central and South America as a company for going on 15 years now, that’s not including the years our team has spent outside of Southern Explorations, living in and exploring this part of the world.
-And yet, as a group, we’ve barely scraped the surface of the entire history of Latin America.
+And yet, as a group, we’ve barely scraped the surface of the entire history of South America and Central America.
 In our defense, neither have the archaeologists, and we’re doing our best to keep up with them.

 In the archeologists’ defense, they’re doing their best too.
 It’s just that every turn seems to unearth some new discovery, even previously unknown civilizations.
 It’s hard to keep up when legendary sites like Machu Picchu were only re-discovered in 1911.

 Which is to say, this list should really be called “Three Momentous Moments that Defined South America (That Historians Have a Pretty Comprehensive Understanding of Up to This Point).”
 Even so, the moments we do know about are some of the most important in human history, shaping countries and cultures in their aftermath.